AICP’s 25th Annual Conference

-The conference kicked off on Sunday afternoon with a number of “pre conference sessions, as well as the Q&A portion of our program, where compliance professionals present questions and get answers from their peers on a variety of compliance issues.
-Over the ensuing three days, there were a total of 74 sessions geared towards Life, Annuities, Health, Long Term Care, as well as Personal and Commercial lines of Property and Casualty insurance.
-Topics included rate and form filing, product development, back office compliance, licensing, market conduct and insurance issues related to social media.
+The 2012 AICP Conference kicked off on Sunday afternoon with a number of pre-conference sessions, as well as the Q&A portion of our program, where compliance professionals presented questions and received answers from their peers on a variety of compliance issues.
+Over the next three days, there were over 70 sessions focused on both Life, Health, & Annuity and Property & Casualty insurance.
+Topics included rate and form filing, product development, licensing, market conduct and insurance issues related to social media.
 As always, there were a number of excellent sessions on personal and professional development, as well as sessions relating to federal issues.
 Sunday evening activities included an Exhibitors’ Showcase and Welcome Reception.

-Compliance professionals, trade association representatives and regulators were on hand to present relevant, hot topics in all lines of insurance compliance that were of interest to both industry and regulatory communities, to those seasoned compliance professionals and those recently introduced to insurance compliance, and to everyone in between.
-Our conference attendees consistently rave about the quality and variety of our educational sessions.
+Compliance professionals, trade association representatives and regulators were on hand to present relevant, hot topics in many lines of insurance compliance that were of interest to both industry and regulatory communities.
+Both seasoned compliance professionals as well as new to the industry attendees find conference to provide a variety of quality education sessions.

-The extracurricular/welcome table volunteers were on hand to meet and greet those arriving and provide lots of information about local attractions and lots of discounts for the fun Orlando activities.
+The extracurricular/welcome table volunteers were on hand to meet and greet those arriving and provide lots of information about local attractions and lots of discounts for the San Antonio activities.

-This year, chapter members were able to find one another by a chapter specific badge lanyard, which was included in their registration packet.
-What a neat idea!
+Chapter members were able to find one another by a chapter specific badge lanyard again this year.

 Exhibitors and Sponsors

-A big “THANK YOU” to our exhibitors and sponsors for their continued support of the AICP and specifically our 24nd Annual Conference:
+A big “THANK YOU” to our exhibitors and sponsors for their continued support of the AICP and specifically our 25th Annual Conference.

 Education Designation Recognition